-Mr. Zimmerman retired on April 1, 2011 and is currently receiving his SERP benefit as a 50% Joint and Survivor annuity.
-The other named executive officers covered by the SERP are eligible to commence SERP benefits upon retirement (with a 6 month delay) on or after the attainment of age 60 with 10 years of service.
+The named executive officers covered by the SERP are eligible to commence SERP benefits upon retirement (with a 6 month delay) on or after the attainment of age 60 with 10 years of service.
 SERP benefits that commence at these ages are not reduced for early commencement.
 The SERP was originally designed to permit executive officers to retire with unreduced benefits at age 60 (instead of the age 62 with 30 years of service or the age 65 provisions in RIGP).
-The SERP, through the mid-career benefit, also provides a means to mitigate the loss in retirement benefits from a mid-career change in employment for an executive joining Xerox.
-These features of the SERP support the attraction and retention of our senior leaders.

-After December 31, 2012, all accruals under RIGP, Unfunded RIGP and SERP will be frozen.
+Effective December 31, 2012, all future accruals under RIGP, Unfunded RIGP and SERP were frozen and no future benefits will be accrued.